dsureauperso/rabbitmq/README.md

 Quorum queues are declared with up to five replicas (one per node).
 On a 3-nodes cluster, each quorum queue will has 3 replicas, once on each node.

 Every quorum queue has a primary replica.
-That replica is called queue leader.
+That replica is called **queue leader**.

+In case of a node failure, a new queue leader will be elected.

+The **queue_leader_locator** parameter is set to **balanced** in the configuration files to tell RabbitMQ to pick the node hosting the minimum number of quorum queue leaders.

 #### High Availability Proxy